redbilledpanda/VMWareHomeLab/README.md

     }
 ```

-Next, change the OS section so that it looks like this:
+Next, change the OS section so that it looks like this (skip the hint, of course):
 ```json
         "os": {
             "password": "SomeSillyPwd", <--- used by the 'root' user